 Out of towners or Torontonians who want the full experience can stay at ultra-chic Bisha Hotel nearby and relax by its rooftop infinity pool the next day.
 What a treat!

 Also perfect for foodies, architecture lovers, history buffs and lovers of all the fun, quirky, diverse and colourful things that make this city special.

 4. Take the Chinatown & Kensington Market Toronto Food Tour

 Take the pressure off planning the itinerary for a few hours, and let a local guide show your group a good time.
-The Chinatown & Kensington Market Toronto Food Tour weaves local history with personal anecdotes as you explore the hidden corners, cultural landmarks and culinary institutions, as well as some food stops that are a little off the beaten path.
+The Beyond Kensington Market Toronto Food Tour weaves local history with personal anecdotes as you explore the hidden corners, cultural landmarks and culinary institutions, as well as some food stops that are a little off the beaten path.
 Chinatown and Kensington Market are some of the most vibrant, exciting and endlessly surprising neighbourhoods in the city, perfect for exploring with a bride that’s equally as cool.
 Click here to learn more!

 For the party princess

 If it’s your groove, dancing and drinking all weekend long is the perfect way to celebrate.
 Get out all that premarital energy!

 5. First off, dinner and drinks at Lee